-If you are trying to maintain abstinence from alcohol or drugs over a long period of time, it is important to develop a drug-free lifestyle in all aspects of your life—at home, at work and during your leisure hours.
+If you are trying to maintain abstinence from alcohol or drugs over a long period of time, it is important to develop a drug-free lifestyle in all aspects of your life—at home, at work, and during your leisure hours.

 Many people think that once they get sober, they will become boring and unable to have fun.
-However, being addicted to drugs or alcohol is not fun and interesting either specially for other people around.
+However, being addicted to drugs or alcohol is not fun and interesting either especially for other people around.
 In fact, in your active addiction, you are likely more detached from others than ever before, less willing to talk about your emotions, more prone to having mood swings, and probably walking that fine line of using to prevent withdrawal symptoms from kicking in.

 But, when sober, you do not have to worry about any of that.
 Instead, you can begin taking part in and enjoying the many reasons to be drug and alcohol-free.